-Mind-Body Interventions for Veterans with Trauma
+Mind-Body Interventions for Students & Veterans

 As a postdoctoral fellow and research scientist at the University of Wisconsin-Madison, Emma Seppälä investigated the impact of yoga and meditation based interventions for veterans recently returned from Iraq and Afghanistan with trauma with Dr. Richard Davidson.
 The results have been published in the Journal of Traumatic Stress.

 Seppala, E. M., Nitschke, J. B., Tudorascu, D. L., Hayes, A., Goldstein, M. R., Nguyen, D. T. H., Perlman, D., & Davidson, R. J. (2014).
 Breathing-based meditation decreases posttraumatic stress disorder symptoms in military veterans: A randomized controlled longitudinal study.
 Journal of Traumatic Stress.
 To read the full paper, click here.

 - See Press for the latest on this research and Film to watch a trailer of documentary filmed about the this work.

 Interview on Emma’s Research of Yoga-Breathing for Veterans with PTSD

 Social Connection, Compassion & Meditation